This blog will be most relatable for wives who tend to be strong willed/in charge whose husbands are passive.

 When a man feels disrespected, he feels unloved!

-So – what matters most is what is respectful and disrespectful to YOUR man.
+So – what matters more than this list is what is respectful and disrespectful to YOUR man.
 That’s why it is important to ask him about his preferences and what bothers him and what speaks respect to him.
 When things are not tense – you could ask him about some of the things on this list and get his take on the different items (if he is open to this idea).
-You’ll need to custom-tailor your respect to your husband for best results!
+You’ll need to custom-tailor your respect to your husband!